Masbro Boat Disaster, Rotherham

 Everyone rallied round.
 With a typical Victorian approach, brandy to refresh the survivors was sent by Joshua Crosland of the Waggon & Horses, William Flockton of the Hammer & Vice and Mrs Horsfield of the Ship Inn.
 The Quarter Session court,which was being held nearby, had to be halted as people flocked to the area and the police were needed to hold back the crowds, some just trying to get a glimpse of the action, others crying desperately for their children.

-“At the parish church the bells were muffled and tolled for three days”
+“Bells were muffled and tolled for three days”

 About half of the boys who died went to the British School, which was nearby.
 One lad was heard to say that: ‘Mr Sharp, our worthy schoolteacher, did not give us a holiday or make any reference [to the launch] so half the school played truant and went to the launch.’
 Rotherham also had a charity school known as the Feoffee’s School, providing education for poor boys.